Are You At Risk of Heart Disease?

 The following health conditions can increase your risk of getting heart disease.
 Some of them are avoidable with establishing a healthy diet and regular exercise.

 This medical condition is a major risk factor for heart disease.
 If not controlled, high blood pressure can affect your heart and other major organs, like brain and kidneys.

-Often called as ‘silent killer’ as it doesn’t have certain symptoms, but a routine blood pressure measure can detect if you have this disease or not.
+Often called a ‘silent killer’ as it doesn’t have certain symptoms, but a routine blood pressure measurement can detect if you have this disease or not.

 Once you know if you have high blood pressure, lifestyle changes along with medicines can help to lower it as well as lower your risk for getting heart disease and heart attack.

 Actually, our body can make enough good cholesterol to make our body works properly.
 But oftentimes we consume high cholesterol foods that make excess cholesterol in our body.

 The extra cholesterol can build up in the walls of our arteries that can lead to narrowing it and decrease the blood flow to important organs, such as the brain, heart, and kidneys.